 Returning from war he married in 1949 to Lila Joan Gibson.
-It appears Walter worked as a hospital orderly for the remainder of his working life.
+It appears Wally worked as a hospital orderly for the remainder of his working life.
 He and Joan are recording living at Byford, East Victoria Park, Rivervale, etc. He worked as an orderly at Hollywood Repatriation Hospital before 1949.

 Walter Watkins died in 1974 aged 70 years.